Economic Data freely available online

 This is an online resources portal for development information and knowledge-sharing worldwide.
 Development Gateway is "an international nonprofit organization with the mission to reduce poverty and enable change in developing nations through information technology".

-The following part of the site allows you to access data on international aid by type of aid, donor, recipient, purpose or activity.
+The following site allows you to access data on international aid by type of aid, donor, recipient, purpose or activity.

 This is a South African site with a large selection of South African economic data.
 It also includes a range of international data, both micro and macro, from a number of sources.
 When you have selected a dataset, you then select the start date for your data.
 This then automatically displays a chart and a spreadsheet.
 If you then click on 'click here to save the Spreadsheet', the data are then presented in a form that allows you simply to block, copy and paste into Excel, Open Office's Spreadsheet or some other spreadsheet package.